Shirley O'Brien Diversity & Inclusion Award

 Information to be Provided in the Nominating Petition:

-The nomination form and a nominating letter (one to two pages in length) should provide specific examples of how the nominee has actively promoted the goals of diversity, inclusive excellence, fairness, and respect within his or her workplace.
+The nomination form and a nominating letter (one to two pages in length) should provide specific examples of how the nominee has actively promoted the goals of diversity, inclusive excellence, fairness, and respect within their workplace.
 Activities include but are not limited to teaching, training, mentoring, research, extension, and outreach and should cover both day-to-day interactions and the participation in or organization of special events.
 The nomination may be accompanied by up to two additional letters of support.

 Selection Procedure and Criteria